-188. On information and belief, based on their October 31, 2013 assessment, Beals and Dr. Harrington formed diagnostic impressions and recommended that Example attend the Children's Eating Disorders Program.
+188. On information and belief, based on their October 31, 2013 assessment, Beals and Dr. Harrington formed diagnostic impressions and recommended that X.C.W. attend the Children's Eating Disorders Program.

-189. On information and belief, prior to recommending such a high level of treatment, Beals and Dr. Harrington did not first offer or attempt to treat with a less restrictive level of treatment.
+189. On information and belief, prior to recommending such a high level of treatment, Beals and Dr. Harrington did not first offer or attempt to treat X.C.W. with a less restrictive level of treatment.

-190. On information and belief, on or about October 31, 2013, was admitted to the partial hospitalization program part of the Children's Eating Disorders Program in Omaha, Nebraska by Dr. Harrington and Kara Beals, with the assent of NFC, Derr, and Smith.
+190. On information and belief, on or about October 31, 2013, X.C.W. was admitted to the partial hospitalization program part of the Children's Eating Disorders Program in Omaha, Nebraska by Dr. Harrington and Kara Beals, with the assent of NFC, Derr, and Smith.
 She was admitted to the Children's Eating disorders Program until about January 23, 2014.
-At all times when was admitted to this program, she was under the health care of Dr. Harrington and Beals.
-While she was admitted to this program, manned continued to reside with Derr and manned, but was physically present at the Children's Eating Disorders Program during most daytime hours.
+At all times when X.C.W. was admitted to this program, she was under the health care of Dr. Harrington and Beals.
+While she was admitted to this program, X.C.W. continued to reside with Derr and Y.C.W., but was physically present at the Children's Eating Disorders Program during most daytime hours.

-191. On information and belief, the admission of to the partial hospitalization part of the Children's Eating Disorders Program isolated from her parents and from other normal social interactions, to the detriment of her health and well-being.
-On information and belief, her admission to and daily participation this program also caused to become excessively preoccupied with her nutrition, weight, appearance, and health, and distracted her from the normal age-appropriate occupations and responsibilities.
-As a proximate result of her admission to the partial hospitalization part of the Children's Eating Disorders Program, 's condition worsened.
-192. At all relevant times, the Children's Eating Disorders Program treatment components included medical management, individual therapy, family therapy, group therapy, nutrition, and recreation therapy.
+191. On information and belief, the admission of X.C.W. to the partial hospitalization part of the Children's Eating Disorders Program isolated X.C.W. from her parents and from other normal social interactions, to the detriment of her health and well-being.
+On information and belief, her admission to and daily participation this program also caused X.C.W. to become excessively preoccupied with her nutrition, weight, appearance, and health, and distracted her from the normal age-appropriate occupations and responsibilities.
+As a proximate result of her admission to the partial hospitalization part of the Children's Eating Disorders Program, X.C.W.'s condition worsened.

-194. At all relevant times, family therapy was an "integral" part of an eating disorder patient's recovery, and was mandated by insurance companies if the patient was a minor.
+- 192. At all relevant times, the Children's Eating Disorders Program treatment components included medical management, individual therapy, family therapy, group therapy, nutrition, and recreation therapy. - 193.
+As of the time of X.C.W.'s admission to the partial hospitalization program, she had never been prescribed prescription medications other than antibiotics (on one occasion), and was not taking any prescription medications. - 194.
+At all relevant times, family therapy was an "integral" part of an eating disorder patient's recovery, and was mandated by insurance companies if the patient was a minor.
 The standard of care for treatment of eating disorders required family therapy.